Jboghaert/proj-goto-1/README.md

 - the Duckiebot should stay within the lanes, and should have the correct orientation (right lane driving direction)

 ## Teaser
-A successful run of the GOTO-1 demo version can be found [here](https://drive.google.com/file/d/1ceo435i2H9kbQmCQbiqCNoKmAQx5jAJe/view) for localization, path planning and navigation, and [here](https://drive.google.com/file/d/1__jHM4iRiDjxXo_UnNaNH6fftmc-62mf/view) for navigation, state estimation and shutdown.
+A successful run of the GOTO-1 demo version can be found [here](https://drive.google.com/file/d/1ceo435i2H9kbQmCQbiqCNoKmAQx5jAJe/view) for localization, path planning and navigation of the Duckiebot, and [here](https://drive.google.com/file/d/1__jHM4iRiDjxXo_UnNaNH6fftmc-62mf/view) for navigation, state estimation and shutdown procedure of the GOTO-1 project.

 # Content & pipeline structure {#goto_1_pipeline}
 Within the `packages/my_package/src` directory, all nodes and external classes for the GOTO-1 project can be found.
 The figure below shows the overall pipeline of the project.
 It can be seen that the altered `indefinite_navigation` module is running all the time.
 In addition, the joystick controller is used to trigger and overrule the GOTO-1 modules whenever necessary.